ddsc/ddsc-incron/README.rst

 Here are some instructions on what to do after you've created the project with nensskel.

-- Fill in a short description on https://github.com/lizardsystem/ddsc-incron or https://github.com/nens/ddsc-incron if you haven't done so already.

-- Use the same description in the ``setup.py``'s "description" field.

-- Fill in your username and email address in the ``setup.py``, see the ``TODO`` fields.

 - Check https://github.com/nens/ddsc-incron/settings/collaboration if the team
   "Nelen & Schuurmans" has access.